Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Centrifugal juicers generally range from $60 up to $400, while cold-press models start at around $200 and can cost as much as $1,000.

-Before buying a juicer, consider the size of the appliance, how easy it is to use and clean and how much it costs.
+Before buying a juicer, consider the size of the appliance, how easy it is to use and clean, its features and how much it costs.

 Which juicer is best for me?